Bob Bezotte: Career

 On October 23, 2017, Bezotte shared a meme on Facebook about congresswomen Maxine Waters and Frederica Wilson, calling them "despicable hags" who needed to be thrown out of office.
 During a county meeting on December 5, 2017, Bezotte faced criticism by the Livingston County Democratic Party for the meme, including accusations of sexism and racism.
 Bezotte denied the accusations of bigotry, but did ultimately apologize for the use of the word "hags".

 On December 14, 2018, Bezotte was appointed by the Livingston County Commission to serve a four-year term on the Veterans' Services Committee.
 In February 2020, Commissioner Bezotte developed a resolution to make Livingston County a Second Amendment sanctuary.
 On February 18, the county commission voted to pass the resolution.
 On October 13, 2020, during the COVID-19 pandemic, Bezotte voiced support for the removal of the county mask mandate.
 Ultimately, the resolution was voted against by the commission.
 On December 14, 2020, Bezotte voted for an ultimately successful resolution to increase the salaries of Livingston County commissioners.

 On January 7, 2019, Bezotte announced his intention to run for the Michigan House of Representatives seat representing the 47th district.
 The district was an open seat due to State Representative Henry Vaupel being term limited.
 Bezotte's candidacy was endorsed by Vaupel, as well as Right to Life, former State Representative Cindy Denby, and former Michigan Attorney General Bill Schuette.
 On August 4, 2020, Bezotte won a four-way primary for the state house seat.
 In the general election, Bezotte faced Democratic nominee Adam Smiddy, a former Green Beret, Iraq and Afghanistan veteran who previously served as the head of the Veterans' Services Committee.
 Bezotte defeated Smiddy on November 3, 2020.

 In November 2020, House Speaker-elect Jason Wentworth assigned Bezotte to the Policy Action Plan Committee.
-On March 18, 2021, Bezotte voted for a bill which seeks to allow bars to stay open for two hours longer, in an attempt to help local bars recover finically from the COVID-19 pandemic.
+On March 18, 2021, Bezotte voted for a bill which seeks to allow bars to stay open for two hours longer, in an attempt to help local bars recover financially from the COVID-19 pandemic.
 On April 2, 2021, Governor Gretchen Whitmer signed Executive Order No. 2021-04, which established the Task Force on Forensic Science.
 Speaker Wentworth selected Bezotte to serve on the task force.

 In the 2022 Michigan House of Representatives election, he was elected in District 50 due to redistricting.

 In the August primary preceding the 2024 election, Bezotte was defeated in his bid for re-election by Jason Woolford.